Cleaning up resources

 attribute to check the clean-up progress.
 Once the operation has been completed you can check the number of removed items by inspecting the processed_count

 attribute.
-In case of validation errors, the errors_count
+In case of , the errors_count

 and errors_log